 Internally when you run a differential database backup it will backup all extents which has changes since the time last full backup was run.
 SQL Server stored data in 8KB page and an extent comprises of 8 of such 8 KB pages equaling to 64KB of data.
 Whenever any data changes within a 8KB Page a flag is turned on to let SQL Server know that if at all a differential backup is initiated then it should include the data from this extent within the backup.
 Once a FULL backup is completed the flags are turned off.
 Therefore, every time you take a differential backup it will backup all the extends which has changed after the last successful FULL backup.

-When your database is in FULL or BULK-LOGGED recovery model you can use DIFFERENTIAL backups along with TRANSACTONAL LOG backup as every differential backup will have extends which have changed there by eliminating the number of transactional logs that needs to be restored to recover the database.
-To restore a database then you first need to restore the latest FULL backup with NORECOVERY, followed by restoring the latest DIFFERENTIAL backup with NORECOVERY, followed by restoring all the transactional log backup files which were created since the last differential backup; thereby reducing the time to recover the database.
+When your database is in FULL or BULK-LOGGED recovery model you can use DIFFERENTIAL backups along with TRANSACTON LOG backup as every differential backup will have extends which have changed there by eliminating the number of transaction logs that needs to be restored to recover the database.
+To restore a database then you first need to restore the latest FULL backup with NORECOVERY, followed by restoring the latest DIFFERENTIAL backup with NORECOVERY, followed by restoring all the transaction log backup files which were created since the last differential backup; thereby reducing the time to recover the database.

 Best Practices for Scheduling Differential Database Backups in SQL Server